RainieLLM/RainieLLM.github.io/_pages/about.md

 ======
 - **Mar 2025**: I went to Philadephia and attended AAAI 2025!
 I gave a presentation of my recent work about RAG agent on dementia care.
 You can view my presentation slides here: [Dementia-plan](files/dementia_slides.pdf).
 - **Feb 2025**: Our new work about spoken medical question answering system is submitted to Interspeech 2025.
--**Jan 2025**: Our paper *DEMENTIA-PLAN: An Agent-Based Framework for Multi-Knowledge GraphRetrieval-Augmented Generation in Dementia Care* is accpeted by [AAAI 2025 Workshop on Knowledge Graphs for Personalized Public Health](https://sites.google.com/view/kg4hejss/home).
+- **Jan 2025**: Our paper *DEMENTIA-PLAN: An Agent-Based Framework for Multi-Knowledge GraphRetrieval-Augmented Generation in Dementia Care* is accpeted by [AAAI 2025 Workshop on Knowledge Graphs for Personalized Public Health](https://sites.google.com/view/kg4hejss/home).
 - **September 2024**: I become a PhD student in UCI computer science department.
 I will conitue my work in UCI.
 - **Jan 2024**: I am happy to join the Noyce team about dementia care and empathy-centered conversatioanl system.
 This is a collaboration between UC Irvine, Purdue University, SmartForward Inc., and NaviGAIT.
 You can view our poster [here](files/NOYCE.pdf).
 - **Jun 2023**: Our paper _A Use-It-Or-Lose-It Economic VCG Auction Approach For NOMA Wireless Relay Networks_ is accepted by 2023 IEEE International Conference on Omni-layer Intelligent Systems (COINS).
 You can find the slides [here](files/COINS2023.pptx).